caneara/waterfall/README.md

 If your database contains or will contain hundreds of thousands, millions or even billions of records, and the deletion of a record will cause a cascade involving a similar number of records, then it is likely to overwhelm your database.
 In this scenario, Waterfall can be a good choice.

+The package is also a good choice if you're using a so-called 'NewSQL' platform that doesn't offer cascade deletion (e.g. because of a lack of foreign key constraints).

 ## How does it work?

 The process is fairly simple.
 You define a job e.g. `DeleteUserJob` that extends Waterfall's own `Waterfall\Jobs\Job`.
 Within this job, you configure the cascade tasks that need to be performed.
 When you're ready to delete a 'user' record, you dispatch `DeleteUserJob` and provide it with the ID of the 'user'.